syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 5. Select the required .NET version from the .NET Framework version drop-down list.

 6. When you refer to the Syncfusion assemblies by Hint path instead of GAC location then, copy the latest assemblies to that location manually or select the Remove hint path from projects check box, to remove the hint from the project.

+    N> If you have referred the syncfusion assemblies to your project from hint path and you have selected the Remove hint path from projects check box in Project Migration utility, Syncfusion assemblies will be referred from GAC if the assemblies are installed in GAC

 7. Click Perform Action.
 The utility upgrades the selected projects to the newer versions.